pcp2003/EarthquakeMonitor/docs/DESIGN_DECISIONS.md

 **API:**
 The API is minimal, exposing endpoints to list earthquakes (with advanced filters), get details of an event, and trigger manual ingestion.
 This keeps the service simple and complete.

+The `/earthquakes/list` endpoint uses POST instead of GET to ensure proper OpenAPI schema generation and automatic TypeScript interface generation for the frontend.
+While counterintuitive, this design decision prioritizes maintaining a single source of truth (backend schemas) over strict HTTP conventions.
+The request body contains a structured `ListEarthquakesRequest` that wraps both `EarthquakeFilter` and `PaginationParams`, enabling the OpenAPI generator to produce accurate TypeScript interfaces and preventing code duplication between backend and frontend.
+This approach follows modern API practices used by GraphQL, Elasticsearch, and other systems handling complex query parameters.

 **Application Lifecycle:**
 FastAPI's lifespan context manager handles the scheduler and connection cleanup, ensuring clean startup and shutdown.